Seteco/Somorrostro/Internal-Plugins.md

 Idle jitter is calculated by netdata.
 It works like this:

 A thread is spawned that requests to sleep for a few microseconds.
 When the system wakes it up, it measures how many microseconds have passed.
-The different between the requested and the actual duration of the sleep, is the idle jitter.
+The difference between the requested and the actual duration of the sleep, is the idle jitter.

 This number is useful in real-time environments, where CPU jitter can affect the quality of the service (like VoIP media gateways).